asef18766/webex-AFK/readme.md

 a simple service to save your time from boring meeting

 **do not use it since it's still WIP!!!**
+## bug
+webex app will check for CPU state & use hardware to decode AV steams, which will crash app itself

 ## how to use
 ### requirements
 * linux